-If you experience problems with your instrument, please contact the factory at 256-358-4202 and ask for customer support for instrumentation.
+If you experience problems with your instrument please contact Metal Samples at 256-358-4202 and ask for customer support for instrumentation.
 Our customer support department will assist you in troubleshooting your instrument.

-Most issues can be resolved over the phone, but in some cases, it may be necessary to return your instrument for further evaluation and repair.
-In this case, please obtain a Return Materials Authorization (RMA) number from the salesperson or support technician.
+Most issues can be resolved over the phone, but in some cases it may be necessary to return your instrument for further evaluation and repair.
+In this case, please obtain a Return Materials Authorization (RMA) number from the sales person or support technician.
 This RMA number will ensure that your instrument is routed to the correct department when it is received at the factory.